 On the outside a fresh-air-induction fiberglass hood using hood pins only.
 The hood, along with the fender tops and the front grille, was painted with textured black paint.
 To eliminate radio interference problems with the hood, the antenna was moved to the top of the rear quarter panel.
 Included in the package was a rear spoiler and some AAR’s came with optional chin spoilers.

 All AAR’s were equipped with “strobe” stripes.
 The strip ran the length of the upper side, and was split into sections.
 At the front, the sections start out several inches wide.
 Each section then gets 4% smaller, ending in pinstrips.
 In bold reflective white letters outlined in black, comes ‘CUDA logo, followed by a multi-colored AAR insignia.
 Most AARs came with very limited options and you could not order one, most dealers only got 1.
 Plymouth priced the AAR ‘Cuda at $3,966.

 Plymouth produced 2,724 AARs (1120 4-Speed and 1604 3-speed Automatic)

-NOTE: Information on the AAR Cuda street version found on this page is believed to be accurate.
-PlymouthAARCuda.com assumes no responsibility for errors or omissions in anything that is referenced by or linked to here.
-This information is provided "as is" and was obtained from Chrysler Corporation, WWW, Books and other Reference Materials.
+NOTE: This general Plymouth AAR Cuda information found on this page is believed to be accurate.
+PlymouthAARCuda.com assumes no responsibility for errors or omissions in anything that is referenced by or linked to on this page.
+This information is provided "as is" and was obtained from Chrysler Corporation, 440magnum Mopar Enthusiast Network archives, WWW, Books and other Reference Materials.